 We know lots of nurseries are curious about LifeVac devices – and with good reason.
 They’re being used in schools, care settings, and public places, and there are reports of them saving lives.
 But if you’re considering getting one for your nursery, here are a few friendly pointers:

-3. Check your policies – make sure any device is included in your nursery’s first aid and safeguarding plans.
-Decide who can use it, when it should be used, and how it should be stored.
+Check your policies – make sure any device is included in your nursery’s first aid and safeguarding plans.
+Be clear on who can use it, when it should be used, and how it should be stored.

-4. Official guidance matters – currently, the Resuscitation Council UK does not support the use of suction devices like LifeVac as part of standard choking first aid.
-That means while it’s legally available, it’s not officially part of recommended practice.
+Official guidance matters – currently, the Resuscitation Council UK does not support the use of suction devices like LifeVac as part of standard choking first aid.
+Their guidance states that first aid providers should:

 Our advice: if you do decide to get a LifeVac, treat it as a backup tool, not a replacement.
 Keep your team trained, confident, and ready to use the proven methods that save lives every day.